Consensys/0x-review/report/4_specific_findings.md

-### `EtherToken` implementation

-The [`EtherToken`](https://github.com/0xProject/contracts/blob/frozenUpdated/contracts/tokens/EtherToken.sol) contract is an ERC20 token which allows users to deposit ETH, allowing it to be transferred using the same interface as similar tokens.
-It is taken from the Gnosis' implementation, which has been reviewed, but has not yet held significant value on chain.

-**Recommendation**

-We can generally consider contracts which have been reviewed, and held significant value over a period of time, to be secure.
-An option for the 0x team to consider, is to use the `EtherToken` implementation, at https://etherscan.io/address/0xD76b5c2A23ef78368d8E34288B5b65D616B746aE#code and compile it the version listed (v0.4.11+commit.68ef5810) with the optimizer enabled.
-It is generally considered safer to avoid the optimizer, but the optimizer was used for the [audited](https://medium.com/@yudilevi/bancor-contracts-audited-and-deployed-54157fcc0a61) contract which is currently holding 19,000+ ETH.
-<br/><br/><br/>

 ### Token metadata can be silently overwritten in _TokenRegistry_ [[issues/115]](https://github.com/0xProject/contracts/issues/115)

 In the _TokenRegistry_ contract neither the `addToken()`, `setTokenName()` or the `setTokenSymbol()` check for overwrites in both the `tokenByName` or `tokenBySymbol` mappings.